 Amend your garden’s soil with aged manure, compost, or leaves.
 Fall leaves make an awesome soil amendment and it’s free!
 Apply a light covering of ammonium sulfate (20-0-0) at a rate of 1 lb. per 1,000 sq. ft., and then till it to a depth of 8 to 12 inches.
 Tilling will help leaves and plant debris compost in the soil during the winter, and it also helps prevent weeds.

 Finally, get your fall and winter crops ready too.
 Protect plants with a blanket of leaves or straw.
 Use floating row covers to plants from frost.
 To extend the season even further, you can create a temporary cold frame using straw bales and reclaimed windows or plastic.
-(Check out our last blog post for a more in-depth look at extending the season.)
+(Check out this blog post for information on extending the growing season.)

 “Winter should not be considered as only negation and destruction.
 It is a secret and inward working of powers, which in spring will burst into visible activity.” -Henry James Slack